Omeruo’s Leganes held to goalless draw by Ramon Azeez’s Granada | Goal.com

 💪💪💪Super Kenneth @omeruo22 !!!!#GoLega https://t.co/yZzcubrZJi pic.twitter.com/8CLrsqoK3q— C.D.
 Leganés 🇺🇸🇬🇧🇦🇺 (@CDLeganes_en) June 22, 2020

 Omeruo was strong defensively, making four clearances, six interceptions, and had 100% success with his aerial duels, winning three in three.
-The 26-year old also had 49 touches, 27 accurate passes at 77% and accurately play four out of eight long balls.
+The 26-year-old also had 49 touches, 27 accurate passes at 77% and accurately played four out of eight long balls.

-The 2013 Africa Cup of Nations winner has clocked 1,781 minutes of football in the Basque Country this season after arriving on a permanent deal from Chelsea having spent the previous campaign on loan.
+The 2013 Africa Cup of Nations winner has clocked 1,781 minutes of football for the side this season after arriving on a permanent deal from Chelsea, having spent the previous campaign on loan.

-He has played a total of 23 games for Granada this season scoring two goals, one of them which was in a famous 2-0 victory over Barcelona on September 21, 019, and providing another two assists.
+He has played a total of 23 games for Granada this season, scoring two goals, one of them in a famous 2-0 victory over Barcelona on September 21, 2019, and providing another two assists.

 ⏱️46' |0⃣-0⃣| #LeganésGranada— Granada C.F. ❤️⚪️ (@GranadaCdeF) June 22, 2020